Mundelein, Illinois: Since 1930

 Floods in 1936 and 1937 severely damaged the village.
 The first flood occurred on September 27, 1936, after 1.33 inches of rain fell onto the village, damaging businesses.
 The second occurred in June 1937, flooding the village's main road and causing further damage to adjacent neighborhoods and businesses.

 By the 1970s, the community was largely residential with a little light industrial development.
 Ranches and tri-level houses were built in the 1950s and 1960s in the center of town, with larger, two-story houses in the village's periphery built from the 1970s.

 A major employer of the village, Ball Glass, closed in the early 1980s.
 The village saw economic and industrial growth during the 1990s, gaining over 10,000 residents between the 1980 and 1990 United States census.

 Mundelein greatly expanded in size in 2022 with the annexation of over 700 acres of land owned by the Wirtz family; the owners of the Chicago Blackhawks.
 The plan was to develop 1,200 houses and 600 townhomes there.

+In January 2026, the Audubon Council of Illinois designated it an Illinois Bird City.

 Geography

 Mundelein is located 33 mi northwest of the Chicago Loop.
-The area of the village is 10.12 mi2, 0.45 mi2 of which is water.
-The elevation of the village is 742 ft.
+According to the 2021 census gazetteer files, Mundelein has a total area of 9.99 sqmi, of which 9.59 sqmi (or 95.95%) is land and 0.41 sqmi (or 4.05%) is water.
 Mundelein borders Hawthorn Woods and Vernon Hills to the south and east, and is primarily located within the Indian Creek watershed in Lake County.